 There are multiple platforms to sell printables, with Teachers Pay Teachers and Etsy being the most popular options.
 Etsy charges a 20-cent listing fee plus a 6.5% transaction fee on all sales.
 (See the previous section for Teachers Pay Teachers’ fees.)

 Printables range in price, but the average sells for $2 to $5.
 While this side gig may not produce thousands of dollars per month, shops with steady sales can bring in $10 to $100 per week.

 This side gig is similar to selling lesson plans, where you create the product upfront, then are able to sell it over and over.
 If you have already created items like these for your classroom, then you’re already part of the way there.
 Just create your account on a selling platform and upload your products.

-Learn more in our guide to selling on Etsy.
+Learn more in our guide to selling digital downloads on Etsy.

 If you’re a tutor who specializes in high-demand subjects like math and science, you can expect higher rates than for more general subjects.
 The same is true when it comes to credentials: if you have a master’s degree or topic area certification, you can command an especially high rate.

 That said, rates for tutoring services vary widely, averaging $25 to $80 per hour when teaching students privately.
 Tutors may find a more steady flow of clients when working with a tutoring center like Mathnasium or Kumon.
 However, these establishments generally require an hourly commitment and thus offer less flexibility than building your own client base.